Identity Management Solution Patterns

 - Synchronization at the application level

-Synchronization at the data store level can be following either multi-master replication or a master-slave replication technique.
+Synchronization at the data store level can be following either multi-primary replication or a primary-secondary replication technique.
 However, this approach has the disadvantage of vendor lock-in and incompatibility of the data store technology of the various applications and services.

 Synchronization at the application level can be further classified into